skyrmionz/agentforceChatLwc/README.md

 2. Create a new site or select an existing one
 3. Build the site using the Lightning Web Runtime or Aura framework
 4. In the Experience Builder:
-   - Drag the Agentforce Messenger Chat component onto your page
+   - Drag the Agentforce Messenger Chat component onto your page (sometimes you may need to refresh multiple times)
    - Configure the component properties:
      - Agent Name: Display name for your agent
      - Agent ID: The ID you copied from Agentforce
      - Murf API Key: Your Murf.ai API key (if using text-to-speech)
      - Default Dark Mode: Choose your preference
-     - Allow Voice Mode: Enable if using voice interaction
 5. Save and publish your site

 ### Step 8: Configure Experience Cloud CSP